MicrosoftDocs/win32/desktop-src/axe/programmaticname.md

 Like a GUID, users should never see the programmatic name except when authoring an assessment.

 This element can contain the programmatic name for a metric.
 This is defined by the assessment author and is never localized.
-The programmatic name is used as a key to look up the metric’s definition it its corresponding assessment manifest.
+The programmatic name is used as a key to look up the metric s definition it its corresponding assessment manifest.

 ## Element information